 demanded offered that we take her 1959 Ford Galaxie 500 two door.
 She said she would sign it over to us Annie as soon as her new Fairlane came in.
 Annie’s Mom was a Ford lady.

-The night before our marriage I drove my bride-to-be into Manhattan so she could spend the night at her aunt ‘s apartment near the church.
+The night before our marriage I drove my bride-to-be into Manhattan in the Oldsmobile so she could spend the night at her aunt ‘s apartment near the church.
 I was told it was bad luck for me to see the bride on our wedding day until we got to the church.

 As I was heading towards the Queens Midtown tunnel to return to Long Island the Oldsmobile’s brake pedal sank to the floor.
 Remember, no cell phone, no AAA membership, little money, and getting married the next day.
 What to do but just drive home, a little slow for sure with lots of angry people honking and making obscene gestures.
 I used the transmission S and L cogs and the foot operated parking brake and its release lever to slow the car down at the toll basket, threw in the quarter (it’s now $8.00), and got home leaving the car at the mechanic’s shop with a note “DO NOT DRIVE – BRAKES GONE – PLEASE FIX.

 I got to the church on time and things went much more smoothly than the day before.
-With the Galaxie in hand, I sold the now well-running Oldsmobile to my barber, found out the Galaxie ran poorly, and tuned it up with new plugs, points, condenser, rotor, distributor cap, and ignition wires.
+After we took possession of the Galaxie I sold the Oldsmobile to my barber, found out the Galaxie ran poorly, and tuned it up with new plugs, points, condenser, rotor, distributor cap, and ignition wires.
 It had a 352 cu in V8 and a 2 speed Ford-o-Matic transmission and while the car had a loosey-goosey take-your-time feel to it (hard to explain), it drove smoothly with a nice V8 rumble.

 I installed a pair of front lap seat belts in it.
 I was a married man now; I had to think like a married man.